lumeland/lume.land/docs/core/processors.md

 ## Create pages dynamically

-Some processors can generate additional pages (or remove them).
-The second argument of the (pre)processors contains an array with all pages that are being processed.
+Processors can generate additional pages (or remove them).
+The second argument of the (pre)processors contains an array with all pages of the site.
 You can modify this array to add or remove pages dynamically.
-For
-example:
+For example:

 ```js
 import { Page } from "lume/core/file.ts";